15 FAM 620

 d.
 For leased residences, post must ensure that all non-rent costs including BOE, value added tax (both rent and non-rent VAT), landlord provided furniture, commissioning upgrades, and security upgrades are separated from the base rent in the lease agreement, broken out appropriately in the Real Property Application (RPA), and funded by the correct entity:

-(1) Post may use a Statement of Non-Rent Expenses provided by OBO/PRE's Office of Real Property Leasing (OBO/PRE/RPL) to estimate and document non-rent costs when data is unavailable from the landlord; and
+(1) Post may use a Statement of Non-Rent Expenses provided by the Office of Real Property Leasing in the Planning and Real Estate Directorate (OBO/PRE/RPL) to estimate and document non-rent costs when data is unavailable from the landlord; and

-(2) This statement must be signed by a U.S. direct hire single real property manager or the general services officer (GSO) and uploaded into RPA for all leased properties that do not have non-rent costs broken out in the actual lease agreement.
+(2) This statement must be signed by the single real property manager (SRPM) or the general services officer (GSO) and uploaded into RPA for all leased properties that do not have non-rent costs broken out in the actual lease agreement.

 15 FAM 624 through 629 Unassigned